 You’ve just moved to Luxembourg where there are 3 official languages and the average person in the street is probably infact quadrilingual.
 Mon Dieu!
 Oh Gott!
 Mei, O Mei!
 Which language should you learn?
-Where to start?
-Don’t worry.
-City Savvy is here to guide you.
+If German is your jam, we’re here to help get you started

 One thing for sure, the best way to get connected with a new place is to learn the language, or in the case of Luxembourg, learn one of the languages.
 Which language you learn first will depend on things like; where you live, what job you do, whether you have children in the local school and how long you plan on living here.
 This article is all about where you can learn German.
 If you want to learn French or Luxembourgish then see the City Savvy Guide to Learning French and the City Savvy Guide to Learning Luxembourgish.